 Prior to serving as Mayor, Ms. Thane was the Director of the Walter Elwood Museum for seven years.
 Under her direction, the Museum was recognized by the NYS Council on the Arts as an establishment that demonstrated organizational excellence and should serve as a model for other small, developing institutions in the state.Ms.
 Thane began her professional career as freelance graphic artist and worked in the Northern NJ area and NYS Capital District for twenty years.
 She attended college at the University of Delaware with a focus on Fine Art and Art History.
 She lives in Amsterdam, NY with her husband, Peter and is the mother of two children, Ian and Sarah.

 Bios of Local Government Staff

-Christopher Eastman is manager of the Land Use Training and Technical Assistance program at the New York Department of State.
+Christopher Eastman is manager of the Local Government Training program at the New York Department of State.
 He received a master’s degree in regional planning from the State University of New York at Albany in 2002.
 The focus of his study included site-value taxation, an alternative approach to property taxation in which land is taxed at a rate greater than the buildings on it in infill areas to provide incentive for development.
-In addition to having been a planner at the city and county levels, Mr. Eastman has worked for the Preservation League of New York State and on his own, restoring old windows.
+In addition to having been both a city planner and a county planner, Mr. Eastman has worked for the Preservation League of New York State and, on his own, restoring old windows.

-Carl Ublacker is a Land Use Training Specialist with the New York State Department of State, Division of Local Government.
+Carl Ublacker is a Local Government Specialist with the New York State Department of State, Division of Local Government.
 He holds a B.A. in Environmental Science with a study option in Natural Resources, Planning and Management from SUNY Plattsburgh.
 A former National Park Ranger, Carl also previously worked for the Department of Environmental Conservation.
 In his spare time, Carl teaches and practices karate at a nonprofit martial arts dojo.